shania1113/shania1113.github.io/README.md

 ## Introduction

 Steam is the biggest gaming platform, hosting over 50,000 video games and over 132 million users globally [1].
 Each user can "recommend" or "not recommend" a game by simply clicking a button while reviewing a game.
-Using game features such as genres and release date, we can classify a user's reviewed games and find out the user's gaming preference.
+Using game features such as genres and release dates, we can classify a user's reviewed games and find out the user's gaming preference.

 The datasets I'm using are [Steam Games](https://www.kaggle.com/datasets/thedevastator/get-your-game-on-metacritic-recommendations-and) dataset provided by The Devastator and [Game Recommendations on Steam](https://www.kaggle.com/datasets/antonkozyriev/game-recommendations-on-steam) dataset provided by Anton Kozyriev, both on [Kaggle](https://www.kaggle.com/datasets).
-Steam Games include game features, and Game Recommendations describes user reviews.
+Steam Games includes game features, and Game Recommendations describes user reviews.

 I used the scikit-learn decision tree classifier to train and test the model on multiple users.
-I found that this model only works well for certain user with very clear game preferences (liking the same type of games); if a user plays a variety of different games and like all of them, the model isn't useful in recommending them new games or analyzing their preference.
+I found that this model only works well for certain users with very clear game preferences (liking the same type of games); if a user plays a variety of different games and likes all of them, the model isn't useful in recommending them new games or analyzing their preference.
 For some users who only give out positive or negative views, the model has a very high accuracy but is meaningless in recommending games.

 ## Data